vanilla/docs/content/help/appearance/custom-theme.md

 Notes:
  * Knowledge of CSS is required to use the CSS customization features of Vanilla
  * If you would like to install a font that is not available as a webfont, please contact Vanilla support.
+ * For safe implementation, use smarty's [escape variable modifier](https://www.smarty.net/docsv2/en/language.modifier.escape).

 Additional Resources: